 How to Plan an Iowa Alumni Reunion

 A few years may have passed since your college days, but the memories can make it feel like yesterday.
-Reunions are a great way to gather Iowa alumni from the same graduating class, but they can also be a broader celebration of Hawkeyes with like-minded interests—such as members of alumni affinity groups, Greek organizations, athletics teams, and more.
+Reunions are a great way to gather Iowa alumni from the same graduating class, but they can also be a broader celebration of Hawkeyes with like-minded interests—such as members of alumni communities, Greek organizations, athletics teams, and more.

 Planning and executing a reunion takes time.
 It can take four to six months to plan an informal gathering, and nine to 16 months to organize a larger reunion.
 Download the reunion guide and checklist to get started.